Linuswidmer/master-thesis/README.md

 ### Prerequisites

-- R (version 4.2 or higher recommended)
+- Analysis were carried out using R Version 4.5.2

 ### Installation